Chinch-Bug/clangen-genemod/docs/dev/art/clan-symbols.md

-# Clan Symbols Style Guide
+# Warren Symbols Style Guide

 ## Symbolism over Realism

 Focus on creating a _symbol_ that represents the prefix, rather than an image that realistically conveys the prefix.
-For example, consider the canon Clan symbols.
+For example, consider the canon Warren symbols.
 RiverClan’s symbol isn’t a realistic portrayal of a river, rather it is wavy lines that suggest waves.

 ![image](https://github.com/user-attachments/assets/f2c486cf-1e0e-4d99-8b92-32c1daf78498)